Incantation: Magic words

 Magic words or words of power are words which have a specific, and sometimes unintended, effect.
 They are often nonsense phrases used in fantasy fiction or by stage prestidigitators.
 Frequently such words are presented as being part of a divine, adamic, or other secret or empowered language.
 Certain comic book heroes use magic words to activate their powers.

 Examples of traditional magic words include Abracadabra, Alakazam, Hocus Pocus, Open Sesame and Sim Sala Bim.

 In Babylonian, incantations can be used in rituals to burn images of one's own enemies.
 An example would be found in the series of Mesopotamian incantations of Šurpu and Maqlû.
 In the Orient, the charming of snakes have been used in incantations of the past and still used today.
 A person using an incantation would entice the snake out of its hiding place in order to get rid of them.

 Udug-hul

 In Mesopotamian mythology, Udug Hul incantations are used to exorcise demons (evil Udug) who bring misfortune or illnesses, such as mental illness or anxiety.
 These demons can create horrible events such as divorce, loss of property, or other catastrophes.

-In folklore and fiction
+In folklore and modern fiction

 In traditional fairy tales magical formulas are sometimes attached to an object.
 When the incantation is uttered, it helps transform the object.
 In such stories, incantations are attached to a magic wand used by wizards, witches and fairy godmothers.
 One example is the spell that Cinderella's Fairy Godmother used to turn a pumpkin into a coach, "Bibbidi-Bobbidi-Boo", a nonsense rhyme which echoes more serious historical incantations.